 - Inpatient and outpatient centers and hospitals

 - Mental health and counseling programs

 - Research centers

-Students should maintain membership in AAMFT throughout their enrollment in the M.A. and doctoral programs.
-M.A. students should apply for Student Membership in AAMFT their first term in the core program and maintain registration until receiving their degree.
+Students will maintain membership in AAMFT throughout their enrollment in the M.A. and doctoral programs.
+M.A. students apply for Student Membership in AAMFT their first term in the core program and maintain registration until receiving their degree.
 Students interested in working with faculty on research projects will find numerous projects available to them.
-Additionally, specialized opportunities based on a student’s interest are also available to broaden his or her professional skills.
-For example, the Gender Expansive Support Team (GEST) involves student therapists providing LGBTQ affirmative therapy and assisting clients who are preparing for gender transition.
-The GEST team provides a unique opportunity for students who want to gain training and experience working with transgender people and their loved ones.
-Students volunteering for this team attend specialized training, where they learn about a gender-affirmative approach to therapy and how to support transgender clients through the readiness process for medical gender transition.
+Visit the links below for more information:

 Commitment to Diversity

 The Syracuse University Department of Marriage and Family Therapy defines diversity incorporating the concept of intersectionality, which acknowledges historical, social and political factors that uniquely locate individuals within social structures of privilege and oppression influencing unequal access to opportunities and resources.
 Factors that contribute to individuals’ unique location include, but are not limited to social categories such as gender, race, age, culture, class, sexuality, ability, immigration status, religious beliefs and physical appearance.